Age Verification

 Conclusion

-Bern's model with mandatory registration is controversial: supporters see protection against human trafficking, critics fear stigmatization.
-In practice, the cooperation between Xenia and the authorities works well.
-Anyone who works honestly has little to fear here.
+Bern's model of mandatory registration is a subject of heated debate: Supporters see it as a safeguard against human trafficking, while critics fear it will lead to stigmatization.
+In practice, the collaboration between Xenia and the authorities works well.
+Those who work honestly have little to fear here.

-This information is for general guidance.
-Cantonal regulations change regularly.
-Before making any binding decisions, please verify directly with the responsible authority or a specialist office.
+This information is provided for general guidance only.
+State regulations change regularly.
+Before making any binding decisions, please verify the details directly with the relevant authority or a specialized agency.

 Other cantons